lsgd/Whatsapp_speech_to_text/speech_open-whisper.md

 ## 1. Workflow

 1. Download the voice audio from WhatsApp
-2. Upload the voice audio to Google Cloud Storage
+2. Send the voice audio to the local API running on the Whisper service
-3. Call the Speech-to-Text API pointing to the audio file in Google Cloud Storage
+3. Parse the returned transcription

 ## 2. Configure our Whisper service